Safe Expeditious Whole-Body Control of Mobile Manipulators for Collision Avoidance: Related Work

 \section{Related Work}

-Many mobile manipulation systems have been designed in recent years.
+Many MM systems have been designed in recent years.
 The work in \cite{Fuchs2009} implemented household work like serving tea using an HREB robot which has two seven-axis robotic manipulators.
 In \cite{Sucan2012}, grasp poses are achieved using an OMPL motion planner which generates motion for the 7 degrees of freedom manipulator to follow.
-The approach in \cite{Ciocarlie2014} extends this to tightly coupled visual and tactile sensors to enable grasp failure detection.
 In the works above, the mobile base of the robot is controlled decoupled from the manipulator.
 This is equivalent to the planning of two unrelated subsystems.
-Various planning algorithms are available in the literature for the mobile base and manipulator planning \cite{Zhang2018, Zafar2018, Gul2021}.
 Although the method of separate planning simplifies the problem, the task is completed in a slow, discontinuous manner where the motion is stop-start or unnatural.

 Speed and gracefulness can be enhanced by treating the mobile base and manipulator as a unified, coordinated control system \cite{Liu2021b, Zhang2022a}.
-Numerous planning methods have been proposed to generate trajectories for high degrees of freedom mobile manipulators, with a comprehensive review presented in \cite{Sandakalum2022a}.
+Numerous whole-body planning methods have been proposed to generate trajectories for high degrees of freedom MMs, with a comprehensive review presented in \cite{Sandakalum2022a}.
 However, these methods of advanced planning are not suitable for dynamic scenarios.
-In \cite{Ben}, the study presents a reactive method for mobile manipulators to execute missions, but it only considers dynamic obstacles on the ground whose motion relies only on the base.
-Mobile manipulators need rapid, whole-body control capable of handling both ground and air obstacles, especially fast-moving obstacles.
-To the authors' knowledge, no existing methods effectively address these challenges.
+Some researchers have introduced a dual trajectory tracking approach for MMs \cite{EE_T, Mashali2018}.
+However, their method depends on having a fully planned global trajectory and struggles to react to unexpected obstacles.
+In \cite{holistic}, a reactive whole-body control method based on optimization is proposed, but it completely failed to take obstacles into account.
+In \cite{Ben}, a reactive approach for MMs is presented, yet it only handles dynamic obstacles on the ground with their motion dependent mainly on the mobile base.
+These limitations in current approaches highlight the need for controllers that enable MMs to effectively avoid full space fast-moving obstacles.